Sehun0819/Sehun0819.github.io/_posts/2022-06-30-fuzz-rescript-parser.md

 #### Install Rescript parser

 Install Rescript parser([instruction](https://github.com/rescript-lang/syntax#setup--usage-for-repo-devs-only)).
-(AFL version of)Ocaml compiler automatically instruments parser source codes so that its coverage can be measured by AFL++.
+(AFL version of)Ocaml compiler automatically instruments parser source codes(with out any special flag or something) so that its coverage can be measured by AFL++.
    > **Note**
    > In this post, previous commit(af00a46042c76ca8342dd6857ebe8776de00200c) is used instead of latest to reproduce this [bug](https://github.com/rescript-lang/syntax/pull/540).
    > If you want to follow, checkout to that commit before building.

-Assuming that Rescript parser is cloned under `$HOME`, The parser binary, which is the target of fuzzing, would be located in `~/syntax/_build/default/cli/res_cli.exe`.
+Assuming that Rescript parser is cloned under `$HOME`, The path of parser binary, which is the target of fuzzing, would be `~/syntax/_build/default/cli/res_cli.exe`.

 ## Prepare Fuzzing Inputs

 Gather valid inputs for PUT, and minimize input corpus by removing redundant inputs whose coverages are not unique.
-A study[^seedselection] demonstrated empirically that the input seeds have a critical impact on fuzzing performance, and recommended to use large & unique input seeds.
+There was an empirical study[^seedselection] which demonstrated that the input seeds have a critical impact on fuzzing performance, and the result implies that starting with large & unique input seeds is the best.

 #### Collect Rescript source files